huebel/xenomat/README.md

-# macbook
+# xenomat

-A set of microservices for the XENOmat on a MacBook.
+A scalable platform for microservices and IoT applications.

+Extensible with services written in C++, e.g. http://github.com/huebel/macbook.